vrap/the-blender-demo-site/documentation/user/start_EN.md

 Enjoy!

+* * *

 ### Now you can:

 * Install the [Application](#/doc/en/application)
 * Create a community [Community](#/doc/en/community)
 * Build your own [Blender](#/doc/en/the-blender)

-*Note: despite the simplicity of The Blender, it is nevertheless necessary to have a minimum of computer knowledge to correctly use the various elements.*
+> __Note__, despite the simplicity of The Blender, it is nevertheless necessary to have a minimum of computer knowledge to correctly use the various elements.